cn0047/stash/ed/sh/sh.kubernetes/README.md

 Scheduler (`kube-scheduler`) - decides which node is suitable for pods to run on, according to the resource capacity or the balance of the resource utilization on the node.

-`Kubelet` is a major process in the nodes, which reports node activities back to kubeapiserver periodically, such as pod health, node health, and liveness probe.
+`kubelet` is a major process in the nodes, which reports node activities back to kubeapiserver periodically, such as pod health, node health, and liveness probe.

 Proxy (`kube-proxy`) - handles the routing between pod load balancer (a.k.a. service)